 What other Labs Participate?

-A map displaying the state and local laboratories that have completed L-SIP assessments can be found here.
-A total of 35 states and 5 local labs have completed the assessment, and 6 agencies - including the City of Milwaukee Health Department Laboratory - have gone on to complete subsequent assessments, or reassessments, as well.
+A map of state and local laboratories that have completed L-SIP assessments depicts a total of 35 states and 5 local labs.
+Six agencies, including the City of Milwaukee Health Department Laboratory, have also gone on to complete subsequent assessments, or reassessments.